 K - Kilchurn Castle

-Overlooking Loch Awe, Kilchurn Castle in Argyll and Bute is now a ruin, but offers a majestic sight.
-At one point it was the home of the Campbells of Glenorchy.
-Built by Sir Colin Campbell in the 1400s, this impressive castle at one point featured 5 stories, a courtyard, a tower and even a prison.
+Overlooking Loch Awe, Kilchurn Castle in Argyll and Bute is now a ruin, but it offers a majestic sight.
+At one point, it was the home of the Campbells of Glenorchy.
+Built by Sir Colin Campbell in the 1400s, this impressive castle once featured 5 stories, a courtyard, a tower, and even a prison.

 L - Loch Ness

-First spotted by Saint Columba, numerous other sightings have been reported over the years, and some photos taken too.
-A financial reward was even offered for catching Nessie, whilst some other individuals tried to lure the monster out with a ‘lady monster’ complete with fake eyelashes and make up!
+First spotted by Saint Columba, many other sightings have been recorded over the years, and some ‘photos’ have been taken, too.
+A financial reward has been offered for catching Nessie (to no avail), whilst some other individuals tried to lure the monster out with a ‘lady monster’, complete with fake eyelashes and make-up!

 M - Munros